sergioB79/theForge/site/forge/content/forge/books/rejected/think-and-grow-rich.md

 SUBTITLE: Alchemy Without Ashes

+INFO:
+A landmark of motivational literature, packaging desire, belief, and persistence as quasi-mystical success engines.
+Its persuasive structure depends on circular testimonials, rewarding unquestioning faith rather than rigorous examination or doubt.
+Ethically, it instrumentalizes hardship, minimizing structural constraints and systemic injustice in favor of individual will.
+The resulting worldview is rhetorically powerful yet philosophically thin, insufficient for the Forge's interrogative demands.

 This is a foundational artifact of motivational culture, powerful in reach and persistence, but its inner machinery is tuned for aspiration, not combustion.
 It instructs, it galvanizes, it sells a worldview; it does not willingly enter the kind of moral and psychological pressure the Forge requires.

 ❌ WHY THIS WORK DOES NOT BELONG IN THE FORGE